whosonfirst/py-mapzen-whosonfirst-spatial/README.md

 {u'wof:repo': u'whosonfirst-data', 'geom:longitude': -111.878816, 'geom:latitude': 39.098999, u'wof:name': u'Utah', 'wof:placetype': 'region', u'wof:country': u'US', 'wof:parent_id': 85633793L, u'wof:hierarchy': [{u'continent_id': 102191575, u'country_id': 85633793, u'region_id': 85688567}], 'wof:id': 85688567L}
 {u'wof:repo': u'whosonfirst-data', 'geom:longitude': -111.496653, 'geom:latitude': 40.64482, u'wof:name': u'Park City', 'wof:placetype': 'locality', u'wof:country': u'US', 'wof:parent_id': 102083555L, u'wof:hierarchy': [{u'continent_id': 102191575, u'locality_id': 101727553, u'country_id': 85633793, u'region_id': 85688567, u'county_id': 102083555}], 'wof:id': 101727553L}
 ```

+_The example response for the `pip_client` is actually a bit misleading.
+As of this writing it has been taught to fetch the source WOF record over the network so there is a lot more data.
+That's what it would look like if it didn't make a network request._

 ## See also